At the start of 2021. NLnet decided to sponsor development of modular FPGA board ULX4M (Successor of EMARD ULX3S).

 Now that we had everything set I could route the SDRAM, and for that I first need to move it just a bit to the right – so I will have more room for length matching.

 For checking all lines length I have used action plugins

 After that use right click for options select – Length Tuning Settings – you can also press CTRL+L to set settings screen.
-On the Single Track Length Tuning screen set some length – it needs to be more or equal to the longest wire you want to tune, and that is why you need to write or remember the longest line length.
+On the Single Track Length Tuning screen set some length – it needs to be more or equal to the longest wire you want to tune, and that is why you need to write down or remember the longest line length.

-After setting parameters.
+After setting the parameters.
 Now you just click on any shorter line and just pull the cursor over it.
 You will get those fancy curved lines.
 You can use the keyboard: 1 2 3 4 for spacing and amplitude of line curves.

 For SDRAM that should be enough, but for DDR3 we will probably need to take more things into account.

 For example every chip package has some line from input pin to logic – those lengths when important are mostly in the datasheet.
 You also need to take into consideration every layer switching you are doing especially if you are going from top to bottom layer (or opposite) as that can add significant length.

 And this is how routing looks like now

 Connecting all of the GPIOs was also not as problematic on 6 layer boards, it is still not too crowded by signals.